Payday Loans

 Many conventional retail loans are offered for a specific purpose, defined from the outset.
 An auto loan can only be used to purchase an automobile, and a mortgage can only be used to finance a residential or commercial property.

 Cash from payday loans, however, can be spent on anything – any discretionary or staple expense deemed fit by the borrower.
-You can borrow money for any reason.
+You can borrow money for any reason, and do not have to prove you need the financial assistance.

 Easy Access